royalsaltmerchant/tape_sim/readme.md

 # TapeSim DAW
 Tape Sim intends to simulate a simple tape machine experience by recording and playing audio with a simple UI.

-The program records as many mono audio wav files as there are inputs in your default audio device and allows you to rewind, fast-forward and re-record over a section of time.
+The program records as many tracks as there are inputs in your default audio device and allows you to rewind, fast-forward and re-record over a section of time.

-Playback is currerntly mixed down to stereo.
+Playback is currently mixed down to stereo.

+Recordings are a made into mono wav files at 48khz 24bit quality

 Current UI available for this program is for MacOS made with SwiftUI.